-This indicator assesses long-term trends in the extent of canopy-forming kelp forests at sampling locations throughout Washington State by tracking the area of kelp beds on the water surface.
-Results at each location are synthesized with other information into an overall assessment of floating kelp status within 11 sub-basins defined by oceanography.
+The indicator assesses long-term trends in the extent of canopy-forming kelp forests at sampling locations throughout Washington State by tracking the area of kelp beds on the water surface.
+Results at each location are considered in conjunction with other information to determine an overall assessment of floating kelp status within 11 sub-basins defined by oceanography.

 Key Vital Sign Indicator Results

-• There is concern that floating kelp has declined in the San Juan Islands, based on indigenous scientific knowledge and other reports.
-However, data limitations and a short temporal record limit our understanding.
+• There is substantial concern that floating kelp has declined in the San Juan Islands, based on Indigenous Scientific Knowledge and other reports.

 • Total loss of floating kelp has been observed along some shorelines at the entrance to Possession Sound, which leads to concern about the state of floating kelp in Saratoga and Whidbey sub-basin.
 However, data gaps prevent sub-basin assessment.